willybrauner/interpol/README.md

 // stop the timeline, will reset time, delta and progress.
 // stop(): void
 tl.stop()

+// compute 'from', 'to' and 'duration' values on each adds if there are functions refreshComputedValues(): void

 // seek to a specific time
 // seek(progress: number, suppressEvents = true, suppressTlEvents = true): void